benayda/RWOT10/use_case_sharing_personal_health_data_to_improve_treatment_of_chronic_conditions.md

 module, which describes access control and authorization to protect a FHIR server, consent documenting the permissions a user has granted, and provenance and audit logging to record events that have been performed.
-While the FHIR specification provides a set of building blocks to create secure, private systems, it does specify a particular technical approach to security and privacy.
+While the FHIR specification provides a set of building blocks to create secure, private systems, it doesn't specify any particular technical approach to security and privacy.

 *	The IEEE P7002 Data Privacy Process standard defines requirements for a systems/software engineering process for privacy oriented considerations for organizations and projects developing